hiracse091/AngularJsPortfolio/README.md

 # AngularJsPortfolio
 This is a portfolio app with AngularJs template.
-Its a Job management app.
-It is dem app.
+This app is used as Job management System.